 Getting started with Figma

-Now let’s outline the most outstanding features and options of Figma design tool and see how you can apply them.
+Now let’s outline the most outstanding features and options of Figma and see how you can apply them.

 Figma features and useful options